 Diet is as important as maintenance, if not more so.
 Your child’s best dental health may very much start with what’s in their lunchbox.
-Look out for healthy foods for your child’s teeth and use them to create your creations.
-You can bond with your kids over this.
-Before the school week starts, plan out their meals together and make your recipes.As such, be wary of any sugary foods or snacks that might sneak their way into their meals.
+Be on the lookout for healthy foods for your child’s teeth, and utilize them to create something healthy and nutritious for your little one.
+You can even turn this into a bonding experience with your children.
+Before the school week starts, plan out their meals together, and make your creations come to life.
+However, be wary of any sugary foods or snacks that might sneak their way into their meals.
 That means no sodas or sweet juices.
-If you do decide to pack some dessert, make sure that it follows a nice hearty meal.
+If you do decide to pack a dessert, make sure that it follows a nice hearty meal.

 Finally, you can help your kids give their oral health a little boost with a travel-sized mouthwash bottle.
 While it doesn’t cure all dental woes, it certainly can help your kids beat them.